hbv3074/Airborne-Threat-Detection/README.md

-# 🛡️ Airborne Threat Detection
+# 🛡️ Airborne Threat Detection system

 A deep learning-based system designed to detect and classify airborne threats in real-time, including airplanes, drones, and helicopters.
 This project utilizes the YOLOv8 (You Only Look Once) object detection model for high-speed, accurate detection from aerial or ground surveillance feeds.